-The parties filed a proposed settlement agreement that will bring the prison into greater compliance with the Americans with Disabilities Act.
+In 2017, he parties entered into a final settlement agreement that will bring the prison into greater compliance with the Americans with Disabilities Act.
 The ACLU National Prison Project, the ACLU of Montana, and the Civil Rights Education and Enforcement Center of Denver, Colorado (CREEC) participated in the final negotiations with the state.
-The press release for the settlement can be found here.